Strategy: Use Science-Based Supplements to Counteract Functional Losses of Aging; Move Better, Think Better, Feel Better!

 Caloric Restriction – turns on longevity genes that keep cells functioning well longer.
 One of the following articles supports my belief that the primary factor in caloric restriction is actually restriction of glucose and other dietary sugars and starches.
 Our bodies work best if about 65% of our energy production results from burning fats as our primary fuel.
 This goes right along with the Leptin Diet strategy that I have been using and promoting for the last year.
 If you want to shorten your healthy life span, just eat too much too often.

-Resveratrol and Quercetin – activate most of the same genes as caloric restriction.
+Resveratrol, Pterostilbene and Quercetin – activate most of the same genes as caloric restriction.
 Anyone wanting to live long and healthy will do well to supplement significant amounts of these.
-I’m taking 250 mg of resveratrol; and 1500 mg of quercetin daily.
+I’m taking 250 mg of resveratrol, 50 mg of pterostilbene and 1500 mg of quercetin daily.

 Exercise – yes, there is that all-important word we love to hate, but another of the articles included in this email shows that intense endurance muscular activity turns on telomerase production in muscle cells, prolonging the functional life of our muscles.
 Exercise is critical to staying strong into advanced age – use it or lose it – a fundamental truth!
 This study only looked at distance runners, but my bet is that strength training will have exactly the same benefit.

-Astrogalus – TAT2, a compound in astrogalus root, used in Chinese herbal therapy, prolongs killer T-cells’ ability to divide because it ramps up telomerase in these and possibly other cells.
-The company TA-Sciences makes a modified extract of Astrogalus called TA-65 that they show brings rapid reversal of most markers of aging : http://www.tasciences.com/ta-65/.
-If you have an extra $5000 lying around to try it for a year (they suggest a 4 year course of treatment), the results shown to date are pretty remarkable.
-For doing this from home see: http://www.alsearsmd.com/cmd.asp?Clk=4593998 You can lengthen your telomeres and live better longer according to Dr. Sears.
+Astragalus – TAT2, a compound in astragalus root, used in Chinese herbal therapy, prolongs killer T-cells’ ability to divide because it ramps up telomerase in these and possibly other cells.
+The company TA-Sciences makes a modified extract of Astragalus called TA-65 that they show brings rapid reversal of most markers of aging, however, the least expensive version of this compound is from Revgenetics who offers an enhanced version at a much better price.
+See Enhanced Ta-65 here.

 Mitochondrial Food: for the care and feeding of my mitochondria I use Mitochondrial Energy Optimizer with BioPQQ from Life Extension twice a day, every day, without fail.
-Take a look at: http://www.lef.org/Vitamins-Supplements/Item01568/Mitochondrial-Energy-Optimizer-with-BioPQQ.html.
 It seems to be working OK so far.
+A less expensive version is Mitochondrial Basics which I have also used.
 Yes, we all wear out and eventually die – but for me, later is better.
 I have lots of fun in this life and having good health is a profound blessing I hope to sustain as long as practical.

 Good Living – Frank